Mythili0612/Google-play-store-apps-analysis/README.md

 - Seaborn
 - Jupyter Notebook

-## Dataset
+## Dataset Source
-Google Play Store dataset containing app category, rating, installs, size, and price.
+The dataset was obtained from the public Google Play Store dataset available on Kaggle.
+It contains information about app category, rating, installs, size, price and and other relevant attributes used for data analysis and visualization.

 ## Data Cleaning
 - Removed invalid installs and ratings